-Kluctl project
+Kluctl Projects

 Kluctl project configuration, found in the .kluctl.yaml file.